 The NPAC SMS will automatically generate the add/ delete of the new NPA-NXX based on information in the NPA Split Load Flat File from an industry source.

 The NPAC SMS automatically creates the new serviceProvNPA-NXX-X objects with the effective date equal to the date of the start of permissive dialing.

-The NPAC SMS responds to the M-CREATE.